EmberConsultingGroup/ScriptManagerHandler/README.md

 ScriptManager Handler
 =============================

-If you are using `ScriptManager` to load scripts for an ASP.NET WebForms application, you may need a convenient way to invalidate client cache (cache busting) when scripts are updated.
+If you are using [ScriptManager](http://msdn.microsoft.com/en-us/library/system.web.ui.scriptmanager(v=vs.110).aspx) to load scripts for an [ASP.NET WebForms](http://www.asp.net/web-forms) application, you may need a convenient way to invalidate client cache (cache busting) when scripts are updated.

-This approach allows you to manage a single manifest file where you maintain the version of the javascript files that you want to version.
-When the files are loaded via `ScriptManager` the `HttpHandler` handles `PreRequestHandlerExecute` and appends a version stamp to the url of each script being requested.
+This approach allows you to manage a single manifest file where you maintain a list of the javascript files that you want to version.
+When the files are loaded via *ScriptManager* a custom [HttpHandler](http://msdn.microsoft.com/en-us/library/ms227675(v=vs.85).aspx) handles the [HttpApplication.PreRequestHandlerExecute](http://msdn.microsoft.com/en-us/library/system.web.httpapplication.prerequesthandlerexecute(v=vs.110).aspx) event and appends a version stamp to the url of each script being requested.

 #### Getting it to work
 i.
 Add the path to your manifest file in your *web.config*.